 §303.703.
 Requirements for Service Coordinators Conducting Transition Planning.

-(a) A LIDDA must ensure that a service coordinator complies with 40 TAC Chapter 2, Subchapter L (relating to Service Coordination for Individuals with an Intellectual Disability), including documenting in the transition plan the frequency and duration of service coordination while the designated resident is in the nursing facility.
+(a) A LIDDA must ensure that a service coordinator complies with 40 TAC Chapter 2, Subchapter L (relating to Service Coordination for Individuals with an Intellectual Disability), including documenting in the transition plan the frequency and duration of service coordination while the designated resident is in the NF .

-(b) A LIDDA must ensure that a service coordinator who conducts transition planning completes the following training before providing service coordination to a designated resident:
+(b) A LIDDA must ensure that a service coordinator who conducts transition planning completes the following training before providing service coordination for a designated resident:

 (1) training that addresses: